At Western Carolina University, we believe the college experience should be an experience

 person, including the ability to think critically, communicate effectively, identify

 and solve problems reflectively, use information and technology responsibly, develop

 an appreciation for the creative and performing arts, and, form a basis for continued personal

 development and lifelong learning.

-For the past eight years, WCU has selected an interdisciplinary theme for campus conversations,
+For the past ten years, WCU has selected an interdisciplinary theme for campus conversations,

 curricular and co-curricular connections, and enrichment.
 The primary focus is to educate and to offer a holistic look at something through